Recent health news, buzzworthy medical blogs, and personal wellness advice curated by our PinnacleCare team and our CEO, Dr. Miles Varn.

 We arranged a second opinion with a top breast cancer specialist who had her pathology team carefully review the suspicious slides.
 The team came back with a diagnosis of atypical ductal hyperplasia, an abnormal cell growth that puts women at higher risk for breast cancer but is not cancerous itself.
 The bilateral mastectomy was canceled and instead the patient had an outpatient lumpectomy to remove all suspicious tissue and make a final and determinative pathology diagnosis.
 Not only did she avoid unnecessary surgery and chemotherapy, but she also avoided the cost and anxiety of cancer surveillance for a lifetime.

-When you need a second opinion, a health advisory team can direct you to top specialists who can review the findings from the initial biopsies and medical exams and provide additional insight into your prognosis and recommend treatment options.
+When you need a medical second opinion, a personal health advisor can direct you to top specialists who can review the findings from the initial biopsies and medical exams and provide additional insight into your prognosis and recommend treatment options.
 Health advisors can help to leverage these insights to help you design a personalized treatment plan that may be more effective and evidence-based than what was initially recommended.